Having achievable goals is critical for reaching success in both personal and professional life.

 9. Take a few minutes walk every day

-If you’re looking for a simple yet effective goal to add to your weekly goal ideas list, consider taking a 10-minute walk during your lunch break.
-This gives much-needed relief from hours of screen-staring.
+If you’re looking for a simple yet effective goal to add to your weekly goal ideas list, consider a simple 10-minute walk.
+You can make it a to-do activity during your lunch break.
+This gives you a much-needed relief from hours of screen-staring, improve your blood circulation, boost energy, and reduce stress and anxiety.

 Go outside and get a breath of fresh air!